 Relate: I had about a hundred dollars to my name when I left for Texas.
 Overnight I loaded up my car as full as it could possibly get.
 Anything that would not fit was either being given away or sold if I could.
 I was traveling seventeen hundred miles in a car with everything I owned for an interview.
 There was no guarantee of a job on the other end.
 It was the dumbest life change risk I have ever taken.
-I don’t just say that because I was miserable the whole time I was there and six months later I was loading up my car again and heading in another direction.
+I don’t just say that because I was miserable the whole time I was there.
+Six months after making that stupid trip I found myself loading up my car again and heading in another direction.

 I was wrong, but I didn’t see it that way at the time.
 I honestly thought that God was calling me out there.
 Even though it wasn’t the right decision, it wasn’t the right leap, I believe that God honored the willingness to step out.
 What I should have done was seek out the wisdom of a godly mentor.
 What I should have done was bounce the idea off people who I knew and trusted.
 But barring that, even though it was the wrong choice, not stepping out where I felt God leading would have been just as wrong.
 There are times you just have to take a jump.
 Even if you don’t hit your landing, at least you have a great story to tell and a little more wisdom under your belt.

 Esther did have the advice of a godly mentor but the advice she was being given seemed counter-intuitive.
 Mordecai had been like a parent for Esther ever since her birth parents had died.
 He had been there giving her sound wisdom and support during her meteoric rise to becoming queen.
 She had been there for five years now and Mordecai had always been there, on the outside as a parent, a mentor, and a friend.